ankitects/anki-manual/browsing.md

 like when reviewing by clicking the **Preview** button next to the search box.
 Note that this will not display any type answer fields on your cards, which makes it easier to preview cards quickly.
-In Notes Mode, the preview is shown for the first card of the selected note.
+In Notes mode, the preview is shown for the first card of the selected note.

 ## Menu